-If you need a dental crowns expert in Leicester with fantastic experience in long lasting and affordable crowns then our state-of-the-art clinic can help.
+If you need a dental crowns expert in Leicester with fantastic experience in long lasting and affordable crowns, our state-of-the-art clinic can help.

-Our highly experienced dental crown specialists are all registered with the General Dental Council (GDC) and our practice is regulated and monitored by the Care Quality Commission (CQC) so you can rest assured you are in safe hands here at Forest House.
+All our dentists are registered with the General Dental Council (GDC) and our practice is regulated and monitored by the Care Quality Commission (CQC) so you can be rest assured you are in safe hands here at Forest House.

 A crown is a cap that is placed over a tooth and held in place by dental adhesive or cement.
 Crowns are used for several reasons: